dgsasha/qualia-gtk-theme/README.md

 Your previous configuration will be used again unless you use the `--reconfigure` option.

+Only the themes that need updates will be reinstalled, if you want to force reinstall everything, use the `--force` option.

+If you ever update GNOME, reinstall the theme with the `--force` option to install the new GNOME Shell theme.

 You can also use `--accent` or `--theme` to just change the accent color or the theme variant.

 If you installed the VS Code theme, you can use `--syntax` to change the syntax highlighting.

 ## Uninstalling

-Before uninstalling, change the themes to something else to avoid any issues.

-After doing that, run the uninstall script:

 ```
 ./uninstall.py
 ```